-Good beginner/easier to raise pheasants include the Red Golden, Yellow Golden, other color variations of the Goldens and the Lady Amherst.
+Good beginner/easier to raise pheasants include the Red Golden, Yellow Golden, other color variations of the Goldens, and the Lady Amherst.
 The other species are more challenging and would be best for those with advanced experience raising pheasants.

 Please remember, this guide is a general overview of exotic pheasants.
 Do your research for any specific breeds that you are considering.
 Things to consider are climate, food, nesting, and aggressiveness.
 Also, check with your local Fish and Game department for any permit that could be required to own pheasants in your area.

-Wild pheasant should always be kept in an aviary.
+Wild pheasants should always be kept in an aviary.
 Pheasants are very active birds and if not kept contained will walk, run or fly off.
-Meyer Hatchery does not offer pinioning, but we do offer wing-clipping upon request.
-Wing-clipping requests must be made prior to ship date via chat, email or by phone.
-Clipping of the wings is only to help acclimate your new pheasants to an aviary upon arrival.
+Wing clipping can help acclimate your new pheasants to an aviary upon arrival.
 Here are a few things to keep in mind when setting up your flight pen or aviary:

 - Be sure to allow at least 20 square feet of space per bird.
 Cannibalism can be a real issue if your pen is overcrowded.

 - Provide good cover for your birds.
 Setting up your flight pen in an area with natural grass and weedy vegetation is ideal.
 If your area is bare, we recommend planting oats and/or millet.

 - Pheasants do need a shaded area so a few natural bushes, roofing material, snow fencing or a tarp will do the trick in a portion of your pen.

 - Your pen should be covered with nylon netting and/or wire.

 - We recommend covering the sides of your pen with a combination of netting with 1” galvanized wire woven through.